ai/webp-in-css/README.md

 This tool will make your images [25% smaller] for Chrome, Firefox, and Edge.
 Safari will download the bigger JPEG/PNG image.

-You add `require('webp-in-css')` to your JS bundle and write CSS like:
+You add `require('webp-in-css/polyfill')` to your JS bundle and write CSS like:

 ```css
 .logo {